 Initially, drawing names was not a popular decision.
 In fact, I’m pretty sure anyone that supported it was considered a bit of a Scrooge.
-However, it did relieve a lot of stress for many of the family members.
-Now, we could buy one really nice gift, rather than gifting junk or clutter no one really wanted but it was all we could afford.
+Yet, it did relieve a lot of stress for many of the family members.

 Discuss making homemade gifts or gifts that capture memories

 I love homemade gifts!
-However, I recognize they take time and a little bit of creativity and skill.
+I do recognize they take time and a little bit of creativity and skill.
 Yet, many of us have skills we don’t give ourselves credit for often enough.

 If you have any woodworking or painting skills, there are lots of ideas out there for those skills as well.
 The possibilities are quite endless!

 If you are a great baker, consider making your specialty recipe and boxing it up nicely for the recipient.

 For the tech savvy, you can create a video or slideshow of all your favorite memories with someone special and set it to music (people struggle with the music part, and it can really evoke more emotion).

 For those of you with no creative skills, you still have options.